The Role of Sebum (Skin Oil) in Acne

 What Sebum Is: Sebum is the medical name for skin oil.
 It is produced by glands called sebaceous glands that are attached to skin pores all over the body.
 These glands are particularly large on the face and upper body, where acne normally forms.
 Acne cannot form without sebum.
 When a pore becomes clogged, sebum gets trapped inside, providing a breeding ground for acne bacteria, and an acne lesion is born.

-Generally speaking, the more sebum you have, the more likely you are to have acne.
+Amount of Sebum: Generally speaking, the more sebum you have, the more likely you are to have acne.
 Scientists believe that increases in male hormones that are present in both males and females lead to an overproduction of sebum.